Faculty: SAS Semester Letter

 • Promptly reporting concerns or problems to faculty or SAS as appropriate

-• Meeting course goals and completing the requirements
+• Meeting course goals, and completing student learning outcomes and requirements

 • Respecting confidentiality around disability